yuefu-jiang/Soul-Poisoning-Tests-in-Agenic-System/README.md

 ### Project Overview

-The research identifies a critical security paradox: the "Fail-Open" (default-permissive) nature of agentic frameworks versus the "Fail-Safe" properties of modern LLM alignment.
+The research identifies a critical security paradox: the default-permissive nature of agentic frameworks versus the Fail-Safe properties of modern LLM alignment.
 Despite injecting malicious instructions at the identity level, the experiments demonstrate that core model safety typically overrides adversarial "Souls".

 ### Repository Structure